IgA nephropathy: History

-William Heberden, the elder, first described the disease in 1801 in a 5-year-old child with abdominal pain, hematuria, hematochezia, and purpura of the legs.
+William Heberden the elder first described the disease in 1801 in a 5-year-old child with abdominal pain, hematuria, hematochezia, and purpura of the legs.
 In 1837, Johann Lukas Schönlein described a syndrome of purpura associated with joint pain and urinary precipitates in children.
 Eduard Heinrich Henoch, a student of Schönlein's, further associated abdominal pain and renal involvement with the syndrome.

-In 1968, Jean Berger (1930–2011), a pioneering French nephrologist, with co-author, the electron microscopist Nicole Hinglais, was the first to describe IgA deposition in this form of glomerulonephritis and therefore it is sometimes called Berger's disease.
+In 1968, Jean Berger (1930–2011), a pioneering French nephrologist, with co-author electron microscopist Nicole Hinglais, was the first to describe IgA deposition in this form of glomerulonephritis and it is consequently sometimes called Berger's disease.